wayfinderio/intro-to-fp/_docs/3-guts-of-fp/while-we-are-at-it.md

   const transformedValues = fold(mapFn, [], [3, 4, 5, 6]);
 {% endhighlight %}

 > This is generally the point where people's eyes glaze over as we begin to get a bit more abstract.
-Hang in there, it's definitely worth it!
+From here on out, we will be working with concepts you likely have never encountered.
+This is genuinely hard to get at first, but the "different paradigm" type of understanding is on the other side, so hang in there!

 ### Exercise

 Ready for a challenge?
-Open `exercises/oragami/src/index.js` in your editor and implement the fold function that can operate on arrays.
+Open `exercises/oragami/src/index.js` in your editor and implement the `fold` function that can operate on arrays.
 Do this either using a for loop or using recursion (or try both).
+It matters much less how something like `fold` is implemented "under the hood" if the interface is pure.

 To test your changes, run `node ../run.js` from the `exercises/oragami` directory.

+> Ask questions!